 As a general rule you should ensure that the following levels are checked at least once a month.
 It's common for them to fluctuate during times of high usage or extreme weather so you should keep that in mind throughout the year.
 You may find that these levels don't fluctuate throughout an entire year while other pool owners will notice significant changes.

 The electrolytic cell operates most efficiently when the salinity is within the range specified by the manufacturer.
 The range can vary slightly with different models so it's important to know what your specific cell requires.
 If your cell and control panel does not have a built in salinity monitor or display we recommend testing weekly with a test kit that includes a salinity test or a digital salt meter.

 If your salt levels are low you will need to add salt, making sure that you never add too much because the only way to lower the salinity is to add fresh water.
-Learn more about adding salt to your pool and other pool salt specifications and more salt water pool maintenance advice.
+Learn more about adding salt to your pool, pool salt specifications and more salt water pool maintenance advice.